andrmaz/andrmaz/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on JavaScript
+- 🔭 I’m currently working with React.js
-- 🌱 I’m currently learning React
+- 🌱 I’m currently practicing Redux and Firebase.
-- 👯 I’m looking to collaborate on new projects
+- 👯 I’m looking to collaborate on new Javascript projects
-- 🤔 I’m looking for help with Node.js
+- 🤞 I wish to learn better Node.js